EWOC Newsletter: Take hold of this moment

-Recently won union recognition or in the process of organizing your union now?
+Have you recently won union recognition, or are you in the process of organizing your union now?
 Want to learn the fundamentals of what to do next?
 Come to the New Union Academy!
-In this 6 week online class, you’ll meet fellow union activists from across the US, learn from top Rutgers labor educators, and get the knowledge and power you need to win that first contract and beyond!
+In this six-week online class, you’ll meet fellow union activists from across the US, learn from top Rutgers labor educators, and get the knowledge and power you need to win that first contract and beyond!

 Learn more here.

 Join us for the return of the Socialism Conference this Labor Day weekend in Chicago!
-EWOC will be hosting a panel about our organizing and the revival of the American labor movement, and will be joining a DSA panel on Rank and File power in the labor movement today!
-We’ll also be hosting a workplace organizing training on Saturday at 5:00pm during the meet up sessions for conference attendees.
-If you’d like to volunteer that weekend with us please sign up here for a tabling shift or join us at the training.
+EWOC will be hosting a panel about our organizing and the revival of the American labor movement and will be joining a DSA panel on rank-and-file power in the labor movement today!
+We’ll also host a workplace organizing training on Saturday at 5 p.m. during the meet-up sessions for conference attendees.
+If you’d like to volunteer that weekend with us, please sign up for a tabling shift or join us at the training.

-The NLRB complaint, which came from a field office, will be heard by an Administrative Law judge on October 25th.
-If Starbucks appeals the ruling, it will go to the full board for a final ruling.
+The NLRB complaint, which came from a field office, will be heard on October 25 by an administrative law judge.
+If Starbucks appeals the ruling, it will go to the full board for a final decision.
 The result could have a major impact on unionization efforts at other corporations with many shops like Amazon, Trader Joe’s, and now Chipotle.

 Having an NLRB that is favorable to workers has been an invaluable advantage, but like so much else about the current moment, we cannot expect it to last forever.
 Now is not the time to slow down.
 We will keep organizing, keep building, keep fighting to create a better world for working people.